 Secondly, California State is proposing the “Delta Conveyance” Project, an effort to pump even more water (the State Water Project already pumps water from the Bay Area Delta to areas in southern California) from the Sacramento River (above the Delta) to agribusinesses and municipalities in the south.
 The project poses serious threats to the Delta, which will be deprived of needed water for sustaining the delta ecology and economy, and could negatively impact our region because ecology moves both ways along the Sacramento River.

 Of course the two projects are ultimately linked in that some of the water delivered from the Shasta Dam will likely be shunted to southern California agribusiness.

 Proposed Beverage Bottling Plant in Siskiyou County:

 Crystal Geyser Water Company has proposed operations of a beverage bottling plant in Siskiyou County just outside the boundary of Mt.
 Shasta City.
 W.A.T.E.R. formed to demand an Environmental Impact Report (EIR) be done on the project, as required by the California Environmental Quality Act, because of the likelihood that significant negative impacts would occur from plastic, air, and water pollution, as well as traffic, noise, and over-pumping and degradation of the underlying aquifer.
 The County relented and produced a woefully insufficient and scientifically flawed study, then approved the project (see the “” tab for details).
-We are currently challenging the validity of the EIR and the County’s approval in court.
+We are currently challenging the validity of the EIR and the County’s approval in Appellate Court.